Jai-Chiranji-07/nexora-hubspot-enterprise-implementation/docs/00_Project_Planning/01_Company_Overview.md

 # Target Market

+### Primary Customers

 - Growing Startups
-- Small Businesses (SMBs)
+- Small & Medium Businesses (SMBs)
 - Mid-Market Companies

+### Primary Business Users

+- Sales Teams
+- Marketing Teams
+- Customer Success Teams
+- Operations Teams

 ---

 # Primary Goal

-Help businesses replace disconnected tools with a unified AI-powered platform that improves growth, customer experience, and operational efficiency.
+Help businesses replace disconnected software with a unified AI-powered platform that accelerates growth, improves customer experience, and increases operational efficiency.

 ---

-# Why This Company Exists

-This fictional company has been intentionally designed before implementing HubSpot CRM.

-The objective is to ensure every CRM object, workflow, automation, integration, dashboard, and business process implemented throughout this project is based on realistic business requirements rather than fictional assumptions.

-This approach mirrors how enterprise HubSpot implementation projects are planned and executed.
+# Business Overview

+Nexora is built around the principle that every customer interaction should be connected through a single source of truth.

+From the moment a visitor discovers a company through marketing channels to becoming a loyal customer and brand advocate, every stage of the customer journey is managed within one integrated CRM ecosystem.

+The platform leverages artificial intelligence, automation, integrations, analytics, and centralized customer data to help organizations scale efficiently while delivering personalized customer experiences.

+Its subscription-based business model provides organizations with a modern, scalable, and intelligent business growth platform capable of supporting marketing, sales, service, and operational excellence from one unified system.